Civilians rescued from Mariupol steel plant head for safety

 Zelenskyy's office said at least three people were killed in the Donbas in the previous 24 hours.
 The regional administration in Zaporizhzhia reported that at least two people died in Russian shelling.

-The governor of the Odesa region along the Black Sea Coast, Maksym Marchenko, said on the Telegram messaging app that a Russian missile strike on an Odesa infrastructure target caused deaths and injuries.
+The governor of the Odesa region along the Black Sea Coast, Maksym Marchenko, said on Telegram that a Russian missile strike Monday on an Odesa infrastructure target caused deaths and injuries.
 He gave no details.
+Zelenskyy said the attack destroyed a dormitory and killed a 14-year-old boy.

+The missile attack took the roof off a church belonging to the Ukrainian Orthodox faction that is loyal to the Moscow Patriarchate, according to the secretary of Ukraine’s national security council, Oleksiy Danilov.

+The attack on Odessa came eight years to the day after deadly clashes between Ukrainian government supporters and protesters calling for autonomy in the country's east.
+The government supporters in 2014 firebombed a trade union building containing pro-autonomy demonstrators, killing over 40 people.

-Ukraine claimed to have destroyed two small Russian patrol boats in the Black Sea.
-Drone footage online showed what the Ukrainians described as two Russian Raptor boats exploding after being struck by missiles.
+Also Monday, Ukraine claimed to have destroyed two small Russian patrol boats in the Black Sea.

 Mariupol, which lies in the Donbas, is key to Russia's campaign in the east.
 Its capture would deprive Ukraine of a vital port, allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and free up troops for fighting elsewhere in the region.